splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/windows/windows-backend.rst

 Automatic discovery can detect the following types of applications in your Windows environment:

-Zero Configuration Auto Instrumentation for OpenTelemetry .NET activates automatic instrumentation for .NET applications running on Windows.
+Automatic discovery and configuration for OpenTelemetry .NET activates automatic instrumentation for .NET applications running on Windows.
 After installing the package, you must start or restart any .NET applications that you want to instrument.

 .. note:: The SignalFx instrumentation for .NET is deprecated and will reach end of support on February 21, 2025.
 To learn how to migrate from SignalFx .NET to OpenTelemetry .NET, see :ref:`migrate-signalfx-dotnet-to-dotnet-otel`.